-This post includes language development tips for parents.
-A friend of mine emailed me last night to ask for some guidance as her lovely 2.5 year old began the journey to reading at rapid pace.
-After I wrote the email to her, I thought I should share the Language 101 tips a la Montessori’s Approach to Language with you.
+A friend of mine emailed me last night to ask for some guidance as her lovely child began the journey to reading at a rapid pace.
+After I wrote the email to her, I thought I should share the Language development tips a la Montessori’s Approach to Language with you.

 - Keep reading to her A LOT.